vshouse-crew/vshouse-public/README.md

 # Welcome to the VS House Public Repository!

-The mod has many additions to the base [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) - the engine we used to make this mod, more information about it down below such as...
+The mod has many additions to the base [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine) such as...

 - An OST tab